GauravSingh-CyberSecurity/Obsidian/Bug Bounty/SQLi/SQLi.md

 SQLi Product category filter (https://portswigger.net/web-security/sql-injection/lab-retrieve-hidden-data)

-Query structure : SELECT * FROM products WHERE category = 'Gifts' AND released = 1
+Query structure : SELECT * FROM products WHER
+E category = 'Gifts' AND released = 1

 end goal: display all products regardless of category both released and unreleased. application by default do show unreleased product to user but sqli does it.